ian-1/property-setter/README.md

 So I can choose which property to remove from my portfolio\
 I want to be able to specify which property to remove using a unique code

+As a Property Manager\
+So I can see what repair jobs there are for a Property\
+I want to be able to link a Property to its Repair jobs

 ---

 As a Property Manager\